Bayesian Predictive Inference Beyond Martingales: Introduction

-Section~\ref{sec:examples} is devoted to illustrations showcasing the benefits of doing Bayesian predictive inference under this new assumption.
+Section~\ref{sec:examples} is devoted to illustrations showcasing the benefits of doing Bayesian predictive inference with a.c.i.d. sequences.
 We consider predictive rules built using old ideas in Statistics and Machine Learning, and new ones.
 We consider the former class actually more interesting to illustrate how Bayesian predictive inference can incorporate ideas from fields centered around prediction into a formal inference framework.
-For example, we show that a sequence of predictive distributions defined by kernel estimates generates an a.c.i.d. sequence, both in the case of density estimation and regression using classical kernels such as Gaussian or Uniform.
-Another example is the Bayesian parametric bootstrap \citep{holmes2023statistical,fong2024asymptotics}, which satisfies \eqref{eq:pred_contribution} under certain regularity condition.
-Lastly, we consider an online version of the kernel-based Random Forest, exploiting the link between kernel methods and random forest first showed by \cite{breiman2000some}.
+For example, we show that a sequence of predictive distributions defined by kernel estimates generates an a.c.i.d. sequence.
+A similar result holds for an online version of the Random Forest, exploiting the link between kernel methods and random forest \citep{breiman2000some}.
+Lastly, another example is the Bayesian parametric bootstrap \citep{holmes2023statistical,fong2024asymptotics}, which satisfies the property under certain regularity condition.

-The goal of the illustrations included in the paper is not to advocate in favor of one predictive resampling scheme versus another one.
-As \cite{garelli2024asymptotics} suggests, this will likely depend on specific problems and the available data.
-Rather, we want to show that working under \eqref{eq:pred_contribution} could be useful when evaluating whether a predictive rule is suitable for predictive resampling.
-For example, it is straightforward to show that the sequence in Example~\ref{ex:gauss_intro} satisfies \eqref{eq:pred_contribution}, and so it defines an asymptotically exchangeable sequence, while \cite{garelli2024asymptotics} require a new strong law of large number for dependent non identically distributed random variables -- even though their setting is more general.